 Since day one, Orangewood has been committed to giving back to the music education community.
 Back in 2018, we partnered with the Give A Note Foundation to develop The Giving Guitar Program as a platform for instrument donations.
-We are on a mission to support amazing teachers so they can build the best music programs for their students.
+We're on a mission to support amazing teachers so they can build the best music programs for their students.

-One teacher, in particular, has done impactful work to update the music education program at her high school and ensure accessibility for all her students.
 Meet Sarah Minette, recipient of the Give A Note Foundation Music Innovator Award and participant within the Giving Guitar Program.
 Sarah has a Ph.D. from Arizona State University in Music Education, and she is a Music Educator at Minneapolis South High School and Adjunct Faculty at the University of St. Thomas, St. Paul.

 We interviewed Sarah to learn more about her musical upbringing, what her students play on their Orangewood ukuleles, and how to inspire high schoolers to see themselves as creative beings.

 Hey Sarah!
-To start, could you tell us a little about your amazing 16-year career in music education and what originally inspired you to pursue music professionally?
+To start, could you tell us a little about your amazing 16-year career in music education, and what originally inspired you to pursue music professionally?

 I was raised by two music teachers, so I loved music before I was born.
 I originally wanted to be a musician for Warner Brothers and do cartoons – I really loved Animaniacs.
 I realized that I would have to spend a lot of time in the practice room and when I was in undergrad, I found out how much I loved teaching music education.
 It was so much fun working with kids and learning their little quirks and how intricate they can be.

 I was teaching band when my job at South High essentially fell into my lap.
-I wasn’t sure if I wanted to continue teaching band and I got into a great conversation about a music program opportunity at the school.
-South High has a long tradition of an excellent choir, orchestra and band, but the program demographics didn’t match the changing demographics at the school.
+I wasn’t sure if I wanted to continue teaching band, and I got into a great conversation about a music program opportunity at the school.
+South High has a long tradition of an excellent choir, orchestra, and band, but the program demographics didn’t match the changing demographics at the school.
 As someone specifically passionate about changing music accessibility at school, working on the music-education program sounded like an exciting, scary, and liberating opportunity for me.

 I decided to start the program teaching guitar which was hard at first since I was teaching the class the same way I used to teach band.
-Students would ask, “Why do I have to learn this?”.
+Students would ask, 'Why do I have to learn this?'.
 They wanted to play and learn the music that they actually listen to.

 Getting students to stick to playing an instrument, and not giving up after the first year, can be a challenge.
 How do you encourage and inspire students to turn music into a life-long passion?